iamsurajkhatri/nodejs-complete-backend/ReadMe.md

 Access token:- Access token are expird in short duration whereas refresh token are expired in long duration Refresh token:- generallay we save in db and sent to user as well

+Cookie:- any one can modify the cookies from frontend when we set http only and set secure true then cookies can be modifed from server only

 # thunder client
 vs code extension to hit the api's